lavahawk/Makerspace-PrinterStatus/README.md

 ## 🎨 Features

-- ✅ Real-time status display for all 28 printers
+- ✅ Real-time status display for all printers (Currently just the 28 Prusas between watt and cooper)
 - ✅ Color-coded status badges (Green=Available, Orange=In Use, Red=Offline)
 - ✅ Filter by status (All, Available, In Use, Offline)
-- ✅ Live statistics dashboard
-- ✅ Auto-refresh every 30 seconds (with Google Apps Script)
-- ✅ Clean, modern UI with animations
-- ✅ Responsive design (works on mobile, tablet, desktop)
 - ✅ Shows printer progress, time remaining, and current job

 ## 📊 Data Structure